dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/ASM - Assembly Language (and related).md

 		- So you can still work with both the positive full number of the value, and its negative representation as well
 - The registers have different sizes

+- mov example
+	- `mov rax, 1337`
+	- `mov` - operator, or, instruction(s)
+	- `rax` - operands, which represent additional data (in this case, the specification of `rax` as a destination)
+	- `1337`
+		- the value we want to store there, also known as the source?

 - Some Register Arithmetic
 - https://github.com/yrp604/rappel
 	- Most instructions, the first specified register stores the result